uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-1-searching-algorithms.md

 - Imagine that you are a data analyst with the task of searching these boxes, and in order to do your work you need to search for many pieces of data each day.
 What would happen if you were trying to use linear search instead of binary search?
 - Imagine that you have a web server that has to search a large amount of data and then return a response to a user in a web browser (for example searching for a person on Facebook).
 A general rule of computer systems is that if they take longer than 1/10 of a second (100 milliseconds) to return an answer, the delay will be noticeable to a human.
 How do binary search and linear search compare when it comes to ensuring there is *not* a noticable delay?

-### Writing the part of your report that addresses "comparing Algorithms/ Programs/ Informal Instructions"
+### Writing the part of your report for the other algorithms bullet points

 **Achieved/ Merit/ Excellence**